 Leonard rang the doorbell, and a few seconds later the front

-"Ah, Leonard, so nice to see you," Frank said robustly as his cousin
+"Ah, Leonard, so nice to see you," soft and delicate Frank said as

-stepped through the threshold, into his luxurious suburban house.
+big smile.
+Then Leonard stepped through the threshold, into Frank's

 engaged in a little hug.

-his woolen driving cap off his balding fifty-nine year-old head.
+took his red, woolen driving cap off his balding fifty-nine-year-old

 "Excuses, excuses, dear man.
-You're so much like your father; so
+You're so much like your father --

 thought of the world situation in 2019," Leonard dishearteningly